hnfong/public-crap/bookmarks/computer-related.md

 - https://retool.com/ Build internal tools, remarkably fast (seems like a modern VB6)
 - https://www.craiyon.com/ DALLE-alike model free for use supported by ads
 - https://www.midjourney.com/ image generation model use in discord subscription based
+- https://www.reddit.com/user/Wiskkey/comments/p2j673/list_part_created_on_august_11_2021/ This list is a part of master post List of sites/programs/projects that use OpenAI's CLIP neural network for steering image/video creation to match a text description.
+All of the items in this post use VQGAN as an image generator; some items may also use another image generator
+- https://neuralblender.com/ (Another VQGAN+CLIP image generator - quite fast!)

 ## Graphics, Design, etc.